jaekwon/writings/atomone/utility_of_atone.md

 ## Introduction

-Tendermint prioneered POS (proof-of-stake) in 2014 (by solving the "nothing at stake" problem) using classical consensus techniques originally developed in the 80's for fault-tolerant missile defense systems.
+Tendermint pioneered POS (proof-of-stake) in 2014 (by solving the "nothing at stake" problem) using classical consensus techniques originally developed in the 80's for fault-tolerant missile defense systems.
 Cosmos was the first blockchain to launch on Tendermint in 2019, and described a network of IBC